DavidPal/whitespace-format/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/DavidPal/whitespace-format/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/DavidPal/whitespace-format/tree/main)

 Beautifier of source code files and text files.

+The motivation for this tool is to normalize source code files and text files before checking them into a version control system.

-Its main features are:
+The main features are:

 * Add a new line marker at the end of the file if it is missing.
 * Make new line markers consistent (Linux `\n`, Windows `\r\n`, Mac `\r`).